MicrosoftDocs/cpp-docs/docs/build-insights/tutorials/build-insights-function-view.md

 }
 ```

 Perhaps the overall cost of calling this function is insignificant compared to the cost of the function itself.
-Making a function inline is most beneficial when the time it takes to call the function (pushing arguments on the stack, jumping to the function, popping return arguments, and returning from the function) is roughly similar to the time it takes to execute the function, and when calling the function happens a lot.
-When that's not the case, or the function isn't called very often, there may be diminishing returns on making it inline.
+Making a function inline is most beneficial when the time it takes to call the function (pushing arguments on the stack, jumping to the function, popping return arguments, and returning from the function) is roughly similar to the time it takes to execute the function, and when the function is called a lot.
+When that's not the case, there may be diminishing returns on making it inline.
 We can try removing the `__forceinline` directive from it to see if it helps the build time.
 The code for `power`, `sin()` and `cos()` is similar in that the code consists of a loop that will execute many times.
 We can try removing the `__forceinline` directive from those functions as well.

 We rerun Build Insights from the main menu by choosing **Build** > **Run Build Insights on Selection** > **Rebuild**.
 We choose **Rebuild** instead of **Build** to measure the build time for the entire project, as before, and not for just the few files may be dirty right now.